Vipulbhansali/CreditLine-Decision-Engine-Using-Amazon-Sagemaker/README.md

 This step uses an AWS SageMaker tuner to optimize the hyperparameters of the machine learning model.
 The tuner explores various hyperparameter configurations by running a hyperparameter tuning job to find the best set of parameters, and the results are saved to S3.

+## Evaluation

+This step uses an AWS SageMaker processing job to evaluate the machine learning model.
+It performs the following tasks:
+ - 1. Loads the test data and the trained model into memory, and evaluates the model to generate metrics like accuracy and precision, saving the results in `evaluation.json` and uploading it to S3.
+ - 2. Maps the `evaluation.json` output to a property file for easy retrieval in the pipeline.
+ - 3. Uses a custom Docker image that includes both the SKLearn processor and XGBoost, uploaded to a registry and used for the processing container.